kubernetes-sigs/kustomize/cmd/config/docs/api-conventions/functions-spec.md

 Annotation prefix `internal.config.kubernetes.io` is reserved for use for internal annotations.
-In general, a function MUST NOT modify these annotations with exceptions of specific annotation listed below.
-This enables orchestrator to add additional internal annotations, without requiring changes to existing functions.
+In general, a function MUST NOT modify these annotations with the exception of the specific annotations listed below.
+This enables orchestrators to add additional internal annotations, without requiring changes to existing functions.

 #### `internal.config.kubernetes.io/path`